About the 4thFest Parade

-The parade route begins and ends at the LIFEchurch parking lot, travels east on 9th Street and 8th Street, south on 14th Avenue, east on 7th Street, south on 12th Avenue, west on 5th Street, north on 20th Avenue, and west on 8th Street.
+The two-mile 4thFest parade route, begins and ends at the corner of 22nd Avenue and 9th Street.
+It travels east on 9th Street and 8th Street, south on 14th Avenue, east on 7th Street, south on 12th Avenue, west on 5th Street, north on 20th Avenue, and west on 8th Street.
+View the parade route.

 Where to Watch

 Seating along the route is first come, first served.
 For safety, always stay behind the curb when watching the parade.

 Seating is not available on 22nd Avenue (parade entries line up on 22nd Avenue).

 An area is designated a "limited noise section" of the route.

 - 5th Street from the fire station west until the end of S.T.
 Morrison Park.

 - To assist those with hearing and sensory needs, entrants should not use sirens or horns in this section of the parade.
 The area will be marked with signs.